skittleguy/Gwater2-But-More-Values/README.md

 ## Requirements
 > [!IMPORTANT]
-> In order to run **GWater2** You must have a DirectX11 capable graphics card
+> In order to run **GWater2** You MUST have a DirectX11 capable graphics card

-Capable cards include:
+A capable card must have:
 `Nvidia Driver version 396.45` (or higher)
 OR
 `AMD Software version 16.9.1` (or higher)